idibau/cs2bim/README.md

 The run parameters are:

-- IFC_VERSION: Ifc version of the resulting ifc file (supported versions/values see src\cs2bim\ifc\enum\ifc_version.py).
+- IFC_VERSION: Ifc version of the resulting ifc file (supported versions/values, see [IFC version](src/cs2bim/ifc/enum/ifc_version.py)).
 - NAME: Name of the resulting ifc file.
 - POLYGON: The area in which the data is treated.
 The polygon must be a valid wkt string in LV95.
 - PROJECT_ORIGIN (optional): The project origin in LV95 coordinates "Easting, Northing, Height".
-If project origin is set, all other geometry values in the ifc are calculated relative to the origin.
+If the project origin is set, all other geometry values in the ifc are calculated relative to the origin.

 Example: